I Write the Songs: Popularity

 After his version reached number one, Manilow himself composed a novelty song based on this song which he recorded under the title "I Really Do Write the Songs" in which he sings about how he composes each part of a song and the line "Sometimes I really do write the songs" at the end of each verse.
-In the finale he sings, "sometimes...ah, what the hell...I write the songs."
+In the finale, he sings, "sometimes...ah, what the hell...I write the songs."
 Unreleased at the time, it was included as a bonus track on the reissue of his album This One's for You in 2006.

-Cover versions

-In 2014 the song also covered by Steve Dailisan, Johnson Manabat, Tetsuhiro Suzuki (a.k.a.
-Show Suzuki) & CD Argarin during the Eat Bulaga!'s "Videoke Dabarclash" segment.
+It was covered by Frank Sinatra as "I Sing the Songs".